himudigonda/AIStocker/README.md

 - **Custom Signal Algorithms**: Implemented to generate automated buy and sell signals by evaluating various technical indicators such as Moving Averages, MACD, and RSI.

 ## ⛓️ Analysis Flow Overview
-The following diagram delineates the structural framework of StockerBuddy, highlighting data dependencies, concurrency, data flow, and interrelationships among components:
+The following diagram delineates the structural framework of ScripBuddy, highlighting data dependencies, concurrency, data flow, and interrelationships among components:

 ![Analysis Flow](./data/programflow.jpg)